georgia-tech-db/evadb/docs/source/overview/getting-started.rst

 .. note::

     EvaDB supports additional installation options for extending its functionality.
-Go over the :doc:`Additional Installation Options <getting-started/additional-installation-options>` for all the available options.
+Go over the :doc:`Installation Options <getting-started/installation-options>` for all the available options.

 Illustrative AI App
 -------------------